 Maculopathy is a disease of the macula, the small spot in the retina where vision is keenest.
 The studies have linked Elmiron to a specific type of maculopathy which causes permanent vision loss, blurry vision, and prolonged adaption to dim light.

-The initial Elmiron studies prompted the FDA to launch its own independent investigation.
+The initial Elmiron studies prompted the FDA to launch its own independent investigation on Elmiron’s long-term side effects.
 While the final results of that examination are still pending, the FDA announced on June 16, 2020 that Elmiron will now be sold with new, heightened warning labels.

 These new warning labels specifically disclose the potential link between prolonged use of Elmiron and the development of “Retinal Pigmentary Changes.”
 These new warning labels are intended to alert the public and doctors alike to the potential dangers of using Elmiron for long time periods.